If you are in crisis or need urgent help, call 000 immediately. You can find more information about crisis support services on this page.

 If your family member is homeless or at risk of homelessness, they can get help finding stable accommodation through a housing support worker.
 This includes anyone who is ‘sleeping rough’ (sleeping on the streets), ‘couch surfing’ (staying with friends), doesn’t feel safe in their own home or doesn’t have a stable place to live.

-If your family member needs urgent help with housing after hours, they can contact their nearest crisis centre by clicking here, or by calling 1800 825 955 (24hrs).
-A housing and support worker will take your call, and will refer you to help in your local area.
+If your family member needs urgent help with housing after hours, they can contact their nearest housing crisis centre by clicking here, or by calling 1800 825 955 (24hrs).
+A housing and support worker will take your call and will refer you to help in your local area.

 Where can I get more information?